AlexSSD7/linsk/USAGE_WINDOWS.md

 Explanation of the command above:
 - `dev:\\.\PhysicalDriveX` - Tell Linsk to pass through the drive path you obtained from step 1.
 - `vdb2` - Tell Linsk to mount `/dev/vdb2` inside the filesystem.
 This was gathered from step 2.

+**Pro Tip**: If the entire drive is just a single filesystem (without a partition table), you can omit the second parameter that specifies the VM device to mount.
+It will be automatically set to `vdb` as the default.

 Upon running, you will see logs similar to this in your terminal:
 ```